Lizzie van Zyl: Background

-Lizzie and her mother (Elizabeth Cecilia van Zyl) were inmates of the Bloemfontein concentration camp.
-They were labelled as 'undesirables', and placed on the lowest food rations because her father, Hermanus Egbert Pieter van Zyl, had refused to surrender.
+Lizzie and her mother (Elizabeth Cecilia van Zyl) were deported to the Bloemfontein Concentration Camp on 28 November 1900.
+They were labelled as 'undesirables' and placed on the lowest food rations because her father, Hermanus Eg(e)bert Pieter van Zyl (Cape Colony, 21 March 1859 – Bothaville, Orange Free State, 31 January 1921), had refused to surrender.
+In December 1900 or January 1901, Lizzie was separated from her mother and sent to the infirmary barracks in the concentration camp, as she was starving and had typhoid fever.